-F.A., Sudanese
+F.A., Sudanese, asylum seeker, survivor of 24 June 2022

 According to the AMDH-Nador, in several cases, the injured were transported by their compatriots or with the help of Moroccan citizens to hospitals in Marrakech, Agadir, Beni Mellal, Safi, Casablanca and Rabat, to receive treatment.
 Our research also documents cases of access to hospitals facilitated by humanitarian organisations, but also cases of seriously injured people remaining under close police surveillance before being abandoned like the others, without assistance.